davidparsson/junit-report-builder/README.md

 ---------

 ### 2.1.0
-- Added support for adding a `file` attribute to a test case
+- Added support for adding a `file` attribute to a test case.
+Thanks to [Ben Holland](https://github.com/hollandben).

 ### 2.0.0
 - Replace mkdirp by make-dir to resolve [npm advisory 1179](https://www.npmjs.com/advisories/1179).